Homework 5: Hypotheses, and hypotheticals.¶

 rain = pd.read_csv("data/eug_spr_rain.csv").set_index("date")

-(a) Look at the data: make histograms of the daily totals in each location, and a scatter plot of the two locations against each other.
+(a) Look at the data: make numerical or graphical summaries of the daily totals in each location, and how they relate to each other.

-(b) Compute the daily difference (Eugene minus Springfield) in rainfall, and make a histogram of that.
+(b) Compute the daily difference (Eugene minus Springfield) in rainfall, and summarize that distribution.

 (c) On what proportion of the days did it rain more in Eugene than Springfield?
 How about more in Springfield than in Eugene?